bibymaths/IFA-2022/README.md

 It creates some mild differences in accuracy, specificity, and sensitivity for every classifier, but only a significant difference in ROC-AUC for two of them, boosted logistic, and kNN, in particular.

 Since the classes were not that imbalanced, there was no chnage made in the partitioning of datset while splitting into test, and train.

+This script has successfully ran on a system, and the compiled R markdown pdf has been added in the _Project DS 3_ directory for better understanding.